Solving Non-linear Least Squares

 SUBSPACE_DOGLEG is a more sophisticated method that considers the entire two dimensional subspace spanned by these two vectors and finds the point that minimizes the trust region problem in this subspace [ByrdSchnabel].

-The Dogleg method can only be used with the exact factorization based linear solvers.
+A disadvantage of the Dogleg implementation in Ceres Solver is that is can only be used with method can only be used with exact factorization based linear solvers.

 Inner Iterations